cleitondias/CPI-/CodeSnippets.md

     // message properties
     def map = message.getProperties();

-    // see the guide below for more information on assigning vars
+    // see the examples & schema further below for more information

     // Step 1: assign message property to elemKey def elemKey = "yourKeyElement";